Herder Memorial Trophy: Broadcasting

-The first island-wide live broadcast of a Herder championship game was on the VONF radio station on Saturday night March 23, 1935.
-Jack Tobin provided the play-by-play of the second and final game of the first all-Newfoundland hockey championships between Corner Brook vs. the Guards of St. John's live from the Prince's Rink in St. John's.
-The final score was 4–2 for Corner Brook.
+The first island-wide live broadcast of a Herder championship game was on the VONF (Voice of Newfoundland) radio station on Saturday night March 23, 1935.
+NL Hockey Hall of Famer John (Jack) Tobin provided the play-by-play of the final game of the first all-Newfoundland hockey championships between Corner Brook and the Guards live from the Prince's Rink in St. John's.